smar377/kubernetes/cka-with-practice-tests-udemy/5-app-lifecycle-mgmt/5-multi-container-pods-lab/README.md

 You should now see logs appearing in the `Discover` section.
 You might have to wait for a couple of minutes for the logs to populate.
 You might have to create an index pattern to list the logs.

 If not sure check this video: [Kubernetes CKAD - Kibana Dashboard](https://bit.ly/2EXYdHf)

+## *NOTE* - Multi-container Pods Design Patterns

+There are 3 common patterns, when it comes to designing multi-container Pods.
+The first and what we just saw with the logging service example is known as a **side car** pattern.
+The others are the **adapter** and the **ambassador** pattern.

+But these fall under the CKAD curriculum and are not required for the CKA exam.

+But these fall under the CKAD curriculum and are not required for the CKA exam.
+So we will be discuss these in more detail in the CKAD course.